Archidendron pauciflorum: Uses

-Culinary Use
+Culinary

 Nutritional value

-The beans of the Djenkol tree have a crude carbohydrate content of about 26% which is relatively low compared to other common legumes, such as cowpea, kidney bean and pea which all contain about 60 - 70%.
+The beans of the Djenkol tree have a crude carbohydrate content of about 26% which is relatively low compared to other common legumes, such as cowpea, kidney bean, and pea which all contain about 60 - 70%.
 The crude protein content instead is about 14.2%.
-This is higher than that of common cereals, such as wheat (13%), rye (11%) or rice (7%).
-The presence of adequate protein and low fat contents might be perceived as desirable by consumers.
-When processed to flour, the presence of high moisture content (about 59%) suggests that this seed needs to be further processed to improve the shelf life and the overall quality.
+This is higher than that of common cereals, such as wheat (13%), rye (11%), or rice (7%).
+The presence of adequate protein and low-fat contents might be perceived as desirable by consumers.
+When processed to flour, high moisture content (about 59%) suggests that this seed needs to be further processed to improve its shelf life and overall quality.

 Ways of preparation

 Djenkol beans are 3.0 to 3.5 cm in diameter and 1.5 to 2.0 cm thick and have a reddish-brown color.
 These beans are prepared by frying, boiling, or roasting and are also eaten raw.
 They are mainly consumed in Thailand, Malaysia, Myanmar, and Indonesia.
 The seeds of djenkol are mainly used to add flavour to food, although the crushed seeds give off a mild sulfurous odor which is perceived as rather offensive by some people.
 Young seeds are often eaten raw as so-called ulam.
 Mature seeds are prepared in different ways: